glouppe/info8002-large-scale-data-systems/lecture7.md

 # Problems with MapReduce

 - Over time, MapReduce use cases showed two major limitations:
-    - difficulty of programming directly in MapReduce.
+    - not all algorithms are suited for MapReduce.
         - e.g., a **linear dataflow** is forced.
-    - performance bottlenecks.
+    - it is difficult to use for exploration and **interactive** programming.
+    - there are significant performance bottlenecks in iterative algorithms that *reuse* intermediate results.
-        - e.g., due to **expensive** write to stable storage (HDFS) in-between chained jobs.
+        - e.g., saving intermediate results to stable storage is **very costly** (Why?).
 - That is, MapReduce does not compose so well for large applications.
 - Hence the emergence of high level frameworks and specialized systems.
     - e.g., Pregel, Dremel, FI, Drill, GraphLab, Storm, Impala, etc.